 But HDR is coming back.
-If you’ve used any of the major phones over the last 4 years, they’ve got HDR baked in to their cameras.
-When you take a photo with Instagram to make a story, it automatically applies some form of HDR processing into every photo you take.
+If you’ve used any of the major phones over the last 4 years, they’ve got HDR baked into their cameras.
+When you take a photo with Instagram to make a story, it automatically applies some form of HDR processing on every photo you take.
 It’s used by architecture photographers, product photographers, astrophotographers, and even fine art landscape photographers.

 Have you ever photographed an out-of-this-world sunset?
 The kind flush with red and purple skies, cotton candy clouds, and a brilliant shade of yellow crossing the landscape?
 Then you look at the photographs afterwards, and they’re kind of okay, but the sky colours aren’t saturated — or if they are, the land is completely black.